Live 5.1 Devotionals (for Sunday 2/19) – Thursday

 Trust in the Lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.

-Question of the Day: Why should you show compassion for others’ needs?
+Question of the Day: Why should we not worry?

 Read about It